-D. The council supports the provision of

-well-managed new housing which meets an identified specialist housing need.
-All existing specialist and supported housing floorspace will be protected from changing to non-specialist or supported residential use except where it is demonstrated that:
+- D. The council supports the provision of well-managed new housing which meets an identified specialist housing need.
+All existing specialist and supported housing floorspace will be protected from changing to nonspecialist or supported residential use except where it is demonstrated that: - The accommodation is of poor quality, does not meet contemporary requirements and is not capable of being upgraded; or - The use has a demonstrable and significant adverse effect on residential amenity; or - It is surplus to requirements as any form of specialist or supported housing; or

-- the accommodation is of poor quality, does not meet contemporary requirements and is not capable of being upgraded; or - 2. the use has a demonstrable and significant adverse effect on residential amenity; or - it is surplus to requirements as any form of specialist or supported housing; or - the accommodation is being adapted or altered to better meet specialist need or to enable residents to remain in their existing property.
+4. The accommodation is being adapted or altered to better meet specialist need or to enable residents to remain in their existing property.